The ; keyword

 The @ComputeStiffnessTensor keyword

-The ComputeStiffnessTensor keyword is used to define the elastic stiffness tensor based on the elastic material properites given as an array of entries.
-After this array, a semi-colon is expected.
+The ComputeStiffnessTensor keyword is used to define the elastic stiffness tensor based on the elastic material properties given as an array of entries.
+After this array, a semicolon is expected.

-This array is used to automatically used to declared the elastic material properties of the behaviour (see the @ElasticMaterialProperties keyword for details).
+This array is used to automatically used to declare the elastic material properties of the behaviour (see the @ElasticMaterialProperties keyword for details).

 An entry can be either a string referring to an external MFront file, a formula or a numerical value.